The pandemic continues to cause unprecedented disruption across industries worldwide.

 One of the primary factors catalysing the growth of the global HIV drugs market is increase in the prevalence of HIV and its diagnosis.
 Apart from this, the market is also influenced by a rise in the number of government initiatives for spreading the awareness amongst people regarding causes, symptoms and treatments.
 Moreover, the introduction of generic drugs, which are cost-effective and chemically identical to branded drugs, act as another factor that is contributing towards the demand for HIV drugs.
-Looking forward, IMARC Group expects the global HIV drugs market to continue to decline during the next five years.
+Looking forward, IMARC Group expects the global HIV drugs market to exhibit moderate growth during 2021-2026.